gillianfranco/exercises/python-exercises/multiplication-table-of-a-number/exercise-description.md

 # Exercise - Multiplication table of a number

-Create a program that calculates the multiplication table of a number chosen by the user.
-Print the multiplication table of this number from 1 to 10.
-When displaying the result on the screen, show the values formatted as follows.
+Write an algorithm that calculates and displays the multiplication table of a number chosen and entered by the user.
+The multiplication table should be calculated up to a certain number n, also provided by the user.
+Implement the loop using for.

-Example with the multiplication table of 5: 1x5=5, 2x5=10, 3x5=15...